ai4os/ai4-docs/source/help/faq.rst

 ℹ️ How can I cite the AI4EOSC project?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you need to cite he AI4EOSC project or the AI4OS stack, please consider citing the following paper:
+If you need to cite the AI4EOSC project or the AI4OS stack, please consider citing the following paper:

     Heredia, I., García, Á. L., Moltó, G., Calatrava, A., Kozlov, V., Costantini, A., … Díez, J. (2025). `AI4EOSC: a Federated Cloud Platform for Artificial Intelligence in Scientific Research <http://arxiv.org/abs/2512.16455>`__. *arXiv* [Cs.DC].